OlivierLD/raspberry-coffee/RasPISamples/README.md

                                       http://192.168.42.13:9876/data/weather.station/digital.html \
                                       http://192.168.42.6:9999/web/samples/now.from.SF.html
 ```
-It will start Chromium in `kiosk` (full screen) mode, and load the 5 URL mentioned above.
+It will start Chromium in `kiosk` (full screen) mode, and load the URLs mentioned above.

 ##### And more
 - Added a camera